 Another Netflix original series created by the Duffer Brothers the story takes place in Indiana during the 1980’s.
 Influences such as Spielberg and Stephen King are strong in this drama/fantasy/horror genre.
 If you wished you had grown up in the 1980’s this one is for you.
 The show is rated 9.1/10 on IMDb and 95% on Rotten Tomatoes.
 Check out Stoudman’s Netflix Pix review for further details.

 Running Wild with Bear Grylls

-The show by NBC featuring Bear Grylls and celebrities doing crazy things is an interesting watch.
+The show by NBC (but does air on Discovery Channel) featuring Bear Grylls and celebrities doing crazy things is an interesting watch.
 From the comfort of your home, watch adventure and some celebrities do some extreme stuff, well for them, as they get challenged.
-The only downside is some want to share their burdens, love we all have them.
+The only downside is some want to share their emotional baggage, (we all have them) but that is TV, I guess.
 Still, not a bad show.

 You’re The Worst